Skip to main content

 • Political Science from SDU

-You can also apply if you hold a similar degree including a minimum of 60 ECTS in total within the following areas (both areas must be covered with a minimum of 10 ECTS):
+You can also apply if you hold a similar degree including a minimum of 60 ECTS in total within the following areas (all three areas must be covered with a minimum of 10 ECTS):

 • History and social relations